Roy-Tuhin/maskrcnn_sophisticate-/readme/how_to_setup_env.md

-# How to Setup Environment
+# How to Setup Environment - AIMLDL

 **NOTE:**
 * After system installation, all the python scripts should be run within the virtualenv setup until specified otherwise